Energy stable neural network for gradient flow equations: Numerical experiments

-Results of accuracy of EStable-Net on this 2D Allen Cahn equation are shown in Figure \ref{fig..AC2D_prediction}.
-After 4000 epochs of training, the test loss reaches about $5.3\times 10^{-5}$ and the relative $L^2$ error reaches $8.8\times10^{-3}$, as shown in Figure \ref{fig..AC2D_prediction}(a).
-Figure \ref{fig..AC2D_prediction}(b) and (c) show an example that the prediction of our network agrees well with the exact solution.
+Results of accuracy of the EStable-Net on this Allen-Cahn equation are shown in Figure \ref{fig..AC2D_prediction}.
+After 4000 epochs of training, the train loss and test loss are reduced to about $1.57\times 10^{-5}$ as shown in Figure \ref{fig..AC2D_prediction}(a), and the relative $L^1$ error reaches $3.65\times10^{-3}$.
+Figure \ref{fig..AC2D_prediction}(c) shows an example, in which the prediction of our network agrees well with the exact solution.

-By randomly selecting 256 examples and passing them into the trained EStable-Net, we output the discrete energy in Eq.~\eqref{eq..discrete_energy} after each block.
-As in the 1D case reported above, we find that in all the samples of the 2D case, the discrete energy is decreasing block by block, as predicted by analysis.
-Moreover, we also find that the original energy in Eq.~\eqref{eq..contenergy} is also decreasing block by block.
-These results of energies are shown in Figure \ref{fig..AC2Denergy}(a).
+An example of evolution of the energy in Eq.~\eqref{eq..contenergy} of the trained EStable-Net and comparison of the exact energy evolution of the Allen-Cahn equation are shown in Figure \ref{fig..AC2D_prediction}(b).
+It can be seen from the figure that the energy given by EStable-Net agrees well with that of the exact solution, both are decreasing block by block in the evolution.

+Figures \ref{fig..AC2D_middle} and \ref{fig..AC2D_middlecheck} show an example of the output of the 5 energy stable blocks in EStable-Net for the Allen-Cahn equation, and the corresponding snapshots in the evolution with equal time increment $T/5$ obtained by numerical method using a much smaller time step, respectively.
+It can be seen that the evolution given by the outputs of the energy stable blocks in EStable-Net agrees well with the evolution of the solution of the Allen-Cahn equation.

+The errors of the predictions of EStable-Net of the intermediate and final blocks for the evolution from $0$ to $T$ are shown in Table~\ref{table1}.
+It can be seen that EStable-Net is able to give accurate predictions for both final and intermediate stages during the evolution of the Allen-Cahn equation.

+We apply the trained network to infer the evolution results of the Allen-Cahn equation at time $t=2T, 3T, 4T,5T$.
+The relative $L^1$ errors of these inference results are shown in Fig.~\ref{fig..ac-error}.
+It can be seen that the errors increase slowly in a linear manner from $0.365\%$ at time $t=T$ to about $0.5\%$ at $t=5T$.
+The average slope of the error increase of the network inference results from $T$ to $5T$ is smaller than the slope of the training error in $[0,T]$.
+This behavior of errors can be understood by the fact that the training time interval $[0,T]$ includes both evolution stages of phase separation and coarsening, and the inference time periods $[T,2T], [2T,3T], [3T, 4T], [4T,5T]$ only involve the coarsening stage and the evolution is not as significant as that in the initial time interval $[0,T]$.

+Figures \ref{fig..AC2D_0-5} and \ref{fig..AC2D_exact0-5} respectively show an example of the inference results of the trained EStable-Net for the Allen-Cahn equation at time $t=2T, 3T, 4T,5T$ together with the initial state and the predicted state at the training time $t=T$, and the corresponding snapshots in the evolution with same time increment obtained by numerical method.
+It can be seen that the predictions of the EStable-Net agree excellently with the evolution of the solution the Allen-Cahn equation.